eventflow-qr-scanner/.github/profile/README.md

 ## 🛠️ Installation

-Eventix includes a **guided web-based installer**.
+EventFlow includes a **guided web-based installer**.

 ### Basic Steps
 1. Upload files to your server
 2. Configure `.env` (APP_URL, database credentials)
 3. Visit `/install`
 4. Follow the installation wizard
-5. Complete setup and start using Eventix
+5. Complete setup and start using EventFlow

 Detailed installation instructions are available in the **documentation**.